 Incoming tourists will be required to fill out an online health questionnaire, show proof of a negative COVID-19 PCR test taken within 72 hours of arrival in Costa Rica, and have traveler’s medical insurance.

-Travelers from the European Union, the Schengen Zone, the UK, Canada, Uruguay, Japan, South Korea, Thailand, Singapore, China, Australia, and New Zealand will also be allowed to enter under the same requirements.
+Travelers from Europe’s Schengen Zone, the UK, Canada, Mexico, Uruguay, Jamaica, Japan, South Korea, Thailand, Singapore, China, Australia, and New Zealand are also allowed to enter under the same requirements.

 For more information about traveling to Costa Rica and entry requirements, visit the official website of the Costa Rica tourism bureau.